 The buzz around I bonds in the personal finance community has been off the charts the last few years, with guaranteed interest rates not seen anywhere else in recent decades, and no risk-free comparable investment alternatives.
 I gave an in-depth I bond overview and covered how to buy I bonds previously to help readers take advantage.
 Well… nothing lasts forever.
-The current I bond rate now has a variable rate of 2.96% for current I bond issues.
-As a result, I’ve decided to sell 3 years worth of I bonds that I previously purchased.
-I detailed how to sell I bonds and redemption considerations in great detail.
+The current I bond rate now has a variable rate of 1.90% for current I bond issues.
+With rates declining, I previously decided to sell 3 years worth of I bonds that I had purchased.
+I have detailed how to sell I bonds and redemption considerations in great detail.

 I bond rate drops are fairly big news for those of us who have been snatching up as much in I bond purchases as the government allows the last few years.
 The current rate is now lower than many short-term fixed rate investments.
 This all begs the question “Is it time to cash out my I bonds?”.
 There’s a lot to cover here, so let’s dig in.